1970 Arizona Wildcats baseball team

 The 1970 Arizona Wildcats baseball team represented the University of Arizona in the 1970 NCAA University Division baseball season.
 The Wildcats played their home games at UA Field.
 The team was coached by Frank Sancet in his 21st year at Arizona.

-The Wildcats won the District VI Playoff to advanced to the College World Series, where they were defeated by the Iowa State Cyclones.
+The Wildcats won the District VI Playoff to advance to the College World Series, where they were defeated by the Iowa State Cyclones.